sog01/getting-started-elastic-search-go/README.md

 Execute `make runES` to turn on our Elasticsearch locally.

 ### Running CRUD Server
-Execute `make run` to run our CRUD Server
+Execute `make run` to run our CRUD Server.

 ### Stop Elasticsearch
 Execute `make stopES` to teardown running Elasticsearch.